 INTJs may have a difficult time processing change.
 They are naturally organized people with a goal-oriented mindset; if a change will not help them achieve their goal, it can be seen as an interruption or obstacle.
 INTJs should remember that challenges can be overcome and that most change can ultimately be beneficial.

-INTJs need to seek to understand what brings stress and should try to avoid causing it when possible.
+INTJ types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 INTJs should avoid being too demanding or controlling of other INTJs; instead, they should allow each other space and freedom to work independently.